maxpowel/crypto_com_client/README.md

 Getting started
 ---------------
-There two kinds of `apis`, the `user` and `market`.
+There are two kinds of `apis`, the `user` and `market`.
 You can specify which one to use by using the `client_type`.
 The `user` type requires to create api credentials (access and secret key)

-Before use the library, you have to install it:
+Before using the library, you have to install it:
 ```bash
 pip install crypto_com_client
 ```